-New Zealand quartet Black Smoke Trigger are unstoppable.
+New Zealand band Black Smoke Trigger is unstoppable.
 They’re a band on a mission, constantly challenging themselves to create a unique brand of modern hard rock that’s instantly recognizable.
 “We’re not satisfied playing the same kind of songs as everyone else,” band founder Wallace states emphatically.
 “We’ve progressed hugely in our first couple years as a band.
 Next record, we’re honing in on our distinctive sound and showing people who we are and what we’re made of.”

 Reviews praise the band’s “engine-revving, ballsy hard rock,” frontman Josh "Baldrick" Rasmussen’s “impressive and unwavering high range” as well as the “big, bold rock riffs on every track.”

 The combination of passion, talent and an unwavering work ethic caught the ear of Spectacle Entertainment Group’s legendary rock manager Andy Gould (Pantera, Rob Zombie, Linkin Park).
 “It was everything I love about rock music,” said Gould.
 “The visuals and song were great.
 Digging deeper, I realised this band had crazy talent, and it was something I had to be involved with.”
 In 2021, BST signed with the L.A.-based manager.